-Cloned labs will copy exported configs (on supported nodes) but will not copy saved states/configurations in Qemu nodes like Windows hosts, Cisco ISE, or other Qemu nodes that are not supported by the export config feature.
-Please refer to section 11.1 for more information on configuration export for labs.
+Cloned labs will copy exported configs (on supported nodes) but will not copy saved states/configurations in Qemu nodes like Windows hosts, Cisco ISE, or other Qemu nodes that

 Step 1: Select the lab you wish to clone and move the mouse pointer (blue) to that lab, an extra option will appear.
 Click on Clone.